Searching for EeV photons with Telescope Array Surface Detector and neural networks: Introduction

 Experimental searches for ultra-high-energy photons rely on complementary detection techniques, each with distinct advantages and limitations.
-Fluorescence Detectors measure fluorescence light from extensive air showers (EAS), allowing for the direct observation of the longitudinal shower development and the depth of shower maximum ($X_{max}$).
+Fluorescence detectors measure fluorescence light from extensive air showers (EAS), allowing for the direct observation of the longitudinal shower development and the depth of shower maximum ($X_{max}$).
 This provides excellent discrimination between photon and hadron primaries, but their operation time is restricted to clear, moonless nights, resulting in a limited duty cycle that constrains the exposure accumulation for ultra-high-energy events.
-Conversely, scintillator-based Surface Detectors, measuring secondary particles at the ground level, operate continuously, offering the vast exposure required to probe low-flux regimes.
+Conversely, scintillator-based surface detectors, measuring secondary particles at the ground level, operate continuously, offering the vast exposure required to probe low-flux regimes.
 However, they face challenges in distinguishing muon and electromagnetic components of EAS, whose ratio is the key for distinguishing hadron-induced and photon-induced EAS.
 To address this, experiments like Yakutsk~\cite{Glushkov:2009tn} employed dedicated muon detectors to suppress the hadronic background.
 Similarly, the Pierre Auger Observatory has set stringent limits in the Southern Hemisphere by utilizing both hybrid observations~\cite{PierreAuger:2024ayl} and water-Cherenkov Surface Detectors~\cite{abreu2023search}, which possess different sensitivities to the muon component compared to scintillators.
 Early constraints were also established by the AGASA experiment~\cite{Shinozaki:2002ve}.
-None of the experiments reported an excess of photon-induced events above the expected hadronic background, producing photon-like events due to fluctuations of EAS evolution.

-In this paper, we search for ultra-high-energy photons using Telescope Array (TA) experiment data.
-TA is a large-scale cosmic ray experiment located in Utah, USA, 39\degree 17' 49'' N 112\degree54' 31'' W, at approximately 1.4 km above sea level \cite{abu2012surface, tokuno2012new, udo2017telescope}.
-It aims to study ultra-high-energy cosmic rays (UHECR) using its Surface Detector (SD), Fluorescence Detector (FD).
+A different approach was employed in the Telescope Array (TA) experiment.
+TA is a large-scale cosmic-ray experiment located in Utah, USA, 39\degree 17' 49'' N 112\degree54' 31'' W, at approximately 1 400 m above sea level \cite{abu2012surface, tokuno2012new, udo2017telescope}.
+It aims to study ultra-high-energy cosmic rays (UHECR) using its Surface Detector (SD) and Fluorescence Detector (FD).
 Since high exposure is crucial for probing low fluxes, TA used its SD data to set an upper limit on the photon flux using composition-sensitive parameters, such as EAS front curvature \cite{TelescopeArray:2013yze}, which were further improved using boosted decision trees \cite{TelescopeArray:2018rbt}.